Laundry Room Designs That Prove Function Can Be Gorgeous

-Functional Laundry Room Designs with Stunning StyleSly and Dry
+Laundry Room Designs That Prove Function Can Be GorgeousSly and Dry

 Designer Eleanor Olsen figured out what to do with two old plate racks — she used them as the basis for custom-made, pull-out drying racks.
 With a rack fitted to a bottomless drawer and full-extension hardware, each over-the-appliance cabinet unit cost about $175 to build.
 Bonus: The cabinet tops make convenient work surfaces.

-Functional Laundry Room Designs with Stunning StyleHideaway Ironing Board
+Laundry Room Designs That Prove Function Can Be GorgeousHideaway Ironing Board

-Functional Laundry Room Designs with Stunning StylePowering Up Your Laundry
+Laundry Room Designs That Prove Function Can Be GorgeousPowering Up Your Laundry

 Two dryers?
 If you’ve got a busy, active family, you might appreciate the extra capacity.
 Because it takes less time to wash than to dry, an extra dryer means you can finish those mega-mid-week laundry chores in less time.
 For electrically powered dryers, you’ll need a separate 240-volt circuit for each appliance.

-Functional Laundry Room Designs with Stunning StyleThe Crafty Laundry
+Laundry Room Designs That Prove Function Can Be GorgeousThe Crafty Laundry

 How about a twofer?
 Make your laundry room do double duty by stashing your wrapping station there.
 Racks of paper and ribbons are at your fingertips when you need them and conveniently out of the way when you don’t.
 Use the flat top of your appliances as a wrapping work station.

-Functional Laundry Room Designs with Stunning StyleSingles Looking for a Mate
+Laundry Room Designs That Prove Function Can Be GorgeousSingles Looking for a Mate